What is anovulation?

 - Reviewing your medical history to determine if you menstruate on a normal cycle.

-- Consulting blood test results to monitor levels of progesterone in the second half of a cycle.
+- Consulting blood test results to monitor levels of progesterone, thyroid and prolactin levels in the second half of a cycle.
 This is when the hormone surges to levels of 5 to 20 ng/ml.

 - Performing a postcoital test, which involves taking a sample of cervical mucus soon after intercourse.